true-myth/true-myth/README.md

 This is like the Node example *but even worse* for repetition!

-Nor can TypeScript or Flow help you here!
-They don't have type signatures to say "This throws an exception!"
+Nor can TypeScript help you here!
+It doesn't have type signatures to say "This throws an exception!"
 (TypeScript's `never` might come to mind, but it might mean lots of things, not just exception-throwing.)

 Neither callbacks nor exceptions are good solutions here.